 In addition to the Record of Protected Structures, structures of architectural heritage merit, although not put forward for inclusion in the Record of Protected Structures (RPS) may be of local value and may continue to contribute to the identity of a particular area of the city.
+The development plan seeks to actively protect buildings/structures of heritage value, which may not be protected, but which make a positive contribution to the area and identity of the city.
+Dublin city is unique in form and character.
+The contributions of any features, which give identity to and enhance that uniqueness, have been given recognition in the preparation of the Plan.

-Figure 15 shows the archaeological recorded sites in the County and Figures 16 and 17 shows the Record of Protected Structures and ACAs and Conservation Areas.
+Figure 15 shows the archaeological recorded sites in the County and Figures 16 and 17 shows the Record of Protected Structures, ACAs and Conservation Areas.

-4.6.3 EXISTING ISSUES: CULTURAL HERITAGE
+4.6.3 Existing Issues: Cultural Heritage

-- Potential for additional archaeological resources - Adapting older buildings to become more energy efficient or enhance their energy efficiency - Potential climate change effects on built heritage associated with more extreme climate events. - Given the spatial concentration of many built heritage features associated with the coastline of Fingal County the potential effects of sea rises, and surges could increase effects on these features and their settings. - Protected structures close to flood risk areas - Increased storm activity has implications for those coastal sites prone to erosion;
+- Potential for additional archaeological resources - Adapting older buildings to become more energy efficient or enhance their energy efficiency

+- Potential climate change effects on built heritage associated with more extreme climate events. - Given the spatial concentration of many built heritage features associated with the coastline of DCC the potential effects of sea rises, and surges could increase effects on these features and their settings. - Protected structures close to flood risk areas - Increased storm activity has implications for those coastal sites prone to erosion;